WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_13.md

 You put my feet in the stocks and watch all my paths; you set a limit for the soles of my feet.

 ###### 28
-Man wastes away like a rotten thing, like a garment that is moth-eaten. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Man wastes away like a rotten thing, like a garment that is moth-eaten.

 ***